 CAMP LEJEUNE, NORTH CAROLINA --

-For imagery of the event, please visit
+For imagery and video of the event, please visit